Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 ## Conclusion

 So this is it!
-A simple, easy and cheap solution to monitor your servers' responsiveness and power them back on if needed.
+A simple, easy and cheap solution to monitor your servers' responsiveness and power them back on automatically if needed.

 However, while this solution works to power servers back on after a power outage, it does not prevent them to be brutally shut down when the power loss occurs.
 For a proper tolerance to short power outage and a proper shutdown for your servers in case of a long one, buy a UPS.

 Note that this "Wake On Lan" solution can totally co-exist with a UPS, so your servers are properly shutdown in case of a long power outage and automatically powered by on when the power's back! :slight_smile: